igrigorik/http-client-hints/draft.md

 ### CH-DPR

-- Description: Device Pixel Ratio (dpr), is the ratio between physical pixels and density independent pixels on the device.
+- Description: Device Pixel Ratio (DPR), is the ratio between physical pixels and density independent pixels on the device.
 - Value Type: number

 ### CH-DW